6 teens arrested in Iowa school shooting that killed 1

-DES MOINES, Iowa (AP) — Authorities arrested six teenagers, including a 14-year-old, in a shooting outside a school that killed a 15-year-old boy and seriously wounded two teenage girls, Des Moines police said Tuesday.
+DES MOINES, Iowa (AP) — Authorities arrested six teenagers accused of shooting into a group that had gathered outside an Iowa high school, killing a 15-year-old boy and seriously wounding two teenage girls, police said Tuesday.

-Police said gunshots fired outside the school came from several shooters from multiple vehicles.
-Those arrested range in age from 14 to 17.
+Police named the suspects as Octavio Lopez, 17; Henry Valladares-Amaya, 17; Manuel Buezo, 16; Romero Perdomo, 16; Alex Perdomo, 15; and Nyang Chamdual, 14.
+All are from Des Moines and the school district didn’t identify any as attending East.

+Police identified the 15-year-old killed as Jose David Lopez, of Des Moines.

-Police said in a Facebook post that the 15-year-old killed, who was not a student at the school, was the intended target of the drive-by shooting.
-The other two shot were females aged 16 and 18, who both attend East, and were simply bystanders caught in the shooting, police said.
+Lopez, who was not a student at the school, was the intended target of the drive-by shooting, police said.
+The other two shot are females, 16 and 18, who both attend East and were among a group standing with Lopez when they were inadvertently shot, police said.
+Police had not released the surviving victims’ names by Tuesday afternoon.

 Police said the 16-year-old girl remained hospitalized Tuesday in serious condition, while the 18-year-old remained hospitalized in critical condition.

+Surveillance footage also showed vehicles matching the description from the shooting site departing another site and then returning soon after the shooting.
+The footage showed individuals that took part in the shooting, according to court documents.

+Investigators recovered about 20 spent shell casings at the shooting site and found another 15 in the vehicles that police said were used in the shooting.

-Sgt.
-Paul Parizek told KCCI-TV that calls started pouring in around 2:50 p.m.
-Monday, shortly before classes were scheduled to dismiss for the day.
+On the day of the shooting, calls started pouring in around 2:50 p.m.
+Monday, shortly before classes were scheduled to dismiss for the day, police spokesman, Sgt.
+Paul Parizek said.

 The district said in a news release that the school was immediately put into lockdown and students were kept inside while police investigated.
 They were dismissed around 3:30 p.m. after law enforcement gave an all clear.